Bookmark and Share

 You can learn to restore degraded landscapes; shelter & feed displaced, hungry people & wildlife; & convert energy-wasteful infrastructures to thriving ecological systems that meet your needs with excess to share...

-...in the Permaculture Design Course!
+...in a Permaculture Design Course!

 What is Permaculture?